its-rajesh/Wave-U-Net/README.md

 # WaveUnet Implementation for Saraga Dataset (Indian Carnatic Music)

 Actual Network: https://github.com/f90/Wave-U-Net-Pytorch.
-Have used this as a baseline and restructured it to use the appropriate dataset.
+We have used this as a baseline and restructured it to use the appropriate dataset.

 Saraga Carnatic Dataset:

-It has five stems: Mixed, Vocal, Violin, Mrindangam Right and Mrindangam Left.
-Converting Mridangam left and right into a single audio file (mridangam) Expecting Four stem outputs namely: Vocal, violin, mridangam and others
+It has five stems: Mixed, Vocal, Violin, Mrindangam right, and Mrindangam Left.
+Converting Mridangam left and right into a single audio file (mridangam) Expecting Four stem outputs, namely: Vocal, violin, mridangam and others

 ## Version 1: 4 Sources (Leakage)